When We Lost Our Heads: Reception

-According to the review aggregator Book Marks, the novel received positive reviews from critics.
 The novel was widely praised with CBC calling it "a page-turning novel".
 Quill and Quire complimented the O'Neill's research skills, noting "Not enough kudos are given to the immense amount of research she undertakes to form the invisible scaffolding of her more recent novels and to synthesize her personal curiosities without getting lost in a fairy trail of facts."
 The reviewer concluded: "If hatred is the honey in the tea, O'Neill's innate talent for exploring contemporary issues and relationships through page-turning storytelling is the spoonful of sugar that helps the medicine go down."
 Publishers Weekly positively reviewed the novel, noting "While the uprising subsumes the final act in an abrupt shift, O'Neill's sharp descriptions and her prose's archaic slant successfully immerse readers in the period.
 It's a little bumpy, but overall this distinctive, character-driven story is delightfully perverse."

 The Montreal Review of Books praised the use of dichotomies throughout the novel, commenting, "Heather O'Neill finds what complete opposites have in common through Marie and Sadie, maybe a bigger metaphor of how we are fascinated by what isn't like us.
 She makes us reconcile with the divides that separate us, in a city she brings to life again and again and again for the pleasure of our imagination."

 The novel was nominated for the 2022 Grand Prix du livre de Montréal.